There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 Charles Caleb Colton

-Most people start from the assumption that they want to secure a mainstream publishing contract – a deal with John Wiley & Sons, Bloomsbury, Harvard Business Publishing or Harper Collins etc. But, the reality is that whether that is even possible will depend more on who you are than on the manuscript we create.
-Increasingly, mainstream publishers want the author to have a ‘platform’.
-This is code for a strong social media following (thousands of Twitter followers or LinkedIn Influencer) or some type of celebrity status that they can leverage to sell more books.
+Most people start from the assumption that they want to secure a mainstream publishing contract – a deal with John Wiley & Sons, Bloomsbury, Harvard Business Publishing or Harper Collins etc. But there are a couple of important caveats you need to know upfront.
+First, mainstream publishers want the author to have a ‘platform’.
+This is code for a strong social media following (10,000+ followers on X or LinkedIn) or some type of celebrity status they can leverage to sell more books.
+Second, the copyright of your book transfers to the publisher.
+That means you can’t repurpose that content for blogs or social posts or even a course.

-Self publishing is exploding.
-Not just because it gives the author full control over their book and how they use the book and the content but because it’s now virtually impossible to tell the difference between a traditionally published book and a self published book.
+Self publishing is now often the preferred option.
+First, the author retains the copyright, keeping full control over their book and how they use their content.
+Second, it’s now virtually impossible to tell the difference between a traditionally published book and a self published book.
+Third, it’s much faster.
+If you have a book with time sensitive content, you don’t want to wait the 12 – 18 months for a traditional publisher to bring that to market.

 If you want to use your book in other ways, for example you are considering converting it into a webinar or training programme or you would like to re-use parts of the book as blog posts – you may be better to self publish, so that you own the rights to your work.
 Few people realise that if you sign a publishing deal with a mainstream publisher they own the rights.
 If you plan to write more than one book and/or you are a speaker or have a large following on social media then you will almost certainly make more money selling your book yourself to your network.
 Plus, securing a publishing deal is not the end of the story.
 I have yet to meet a single author who has secured a publisher with a mainstream publishing company who was happy with the sales and marketing effort.
 Publishers are like venture capitalists – they invest in a lot of projects in the hopes that one or two pay off.
 If your books doesn’t gain traction quickly they will simply move on to the next book.

 In the end, it’s likely to come down to what’s possible for you.
-If you enjoy (or not) some type of celebrity then securing a traditional deal may be relatively easy.
-If not, it may be more challenging.
+If you enjoy some type of celebrity or large ‘following’ then securing a traditional deal may be relatively straight forward.
+If not, it will be far more challenging.
 In days gone by if the publishers said, “No thanks”, we as authors had no other option.
 Now we do and that’s incredibly liberating.
-If you do self publish however, it’s absolutely critical that you go through the same checks and balances that a traditional publisher would to ensure a first class end product.

 Finding the Right Fit

 Different writers work in different ways.
 Ideally, find a ghostwriter experienced in your genre willing to work with you in a way that suits you.
 Collaborating on a book takes time and frequent interaction so choose someone you like.
 Find someone who you feel is on your wavelength.
-Do you think you can enjoy the process with this person?
+Do you think you can enjoy writing your book with this person?
 Are they easy to communicate with.
 No one likes a prima donna!

 Do not hoard what seems good for a later place in the book, or for another book; give it, give it all, give it now.